Health and Wellness Information

 4. Gynecological services, including routine examinations, contraceptives, and pregnancy testing

-5. General preventative care, including basic immunizations and physicals
+5. General preventative care, including basic immunizations, continuation of allergen immunotherapy, and physicals

 6. First-aid

 During the fall and spring semesters, Student Health Services has appointments available Monday - Thursday, 8:00 a.m. through 6:00 p.m., and Friday, 8:00 a.m. through 4:00 p.m.
 Appointments are available during summer and winter sessions from 8:00 a.m. through 4:00 p.m.
 Visits are by appointment and can be made by calling 610-436-2509.
-Any emergencies during the night and on weekends may be treated at the Chester County Hospital Emergency Room or a local Urgent Care.
+Additional resources for medical care include local Urgent Care facilities and Chester County Hospital Emergency Room.

-All Student Health Services practitioners have received training to meet the unique needs and situations of the LGBTQA+ community.
+All Student Health Services practitioners have received training to meet the unique and individualized needs of the LGBTQIA+ community.

 Student Health Services is located on the lower level of Commonwealth Hall.
 The Student Health phone number is 610-436-2509.